-Balcony – There are actually 2 types of balcony rooms, 1 is a regular balcony and the other is a cove balcony.
+Balcony – There are several types of balcony rooms, 1 is a regular balcony and the other is a cove balcony.
 (Category 7, 8 & 9).
 There are also aft extended balconies, and Excel corner balconies

 Suite – A suite is a larger room with more things included with it and typically has a balcony.
 (Not referenced by category number)